drart/PerformanceEnvironment2017/README.md

 - index.html: browser based hub (still working on a websockets solution)
 - server.js: node.js web and osc server
 - pressuresynth.html: playing with pressure.js for 3D Touch and Apple Pencil
-- applepencil.html: WIP pencil to OSC sender (values on screen, need to add OSC)
+- applepenciloscsender.html: pencil to OSC sender
 - pressureoscsender.html: sends pressure.js mouse, touch, and pointer via OSC
 - tests: a number of proof of concept tools that are useful for me (maybe you too)